On the structure of the sandpile identity element on Sierpinski gasket graphs: Introduction

 The set of recurrent configurations for the sandpile Markov chain forms an abelian group — also known as the sandpile group or critical group — which is the focus of this note.
 In particular, we study the identity element of the sandpile group (shortly \emph{sandpile identity}) on Sierpiński gasket approximation graphs.
 The sandpile identity has been examined on various graphs; for example, \cite{LBR02} analyzes it on rectangular grids under certain size constraints, and \cite{M22} investigates the identity on elliptical subsets of the square lattice.
 Notably, the conjecture of Dhar et al. \cite{DRSV95} concerning a central square of vertices with two particles each in the identity on square boxes in $\mathbb{Z}^2$ remains open.

 On the Sierpiński gasket, recent work has characterized and analyzed the identity element of the sandpile group.
-In particular, \cite{CKF20} describes its structure on Sierpiński gasket graphs under various boundary conditions, and \cite{KSHW24} gives a recursive characterization of the identity on the approximating graphs.
-In this paper, we focus on the scaling limit of the sandpile identity on the Sierpiński gasket, previously studied in \cite{KSH26}.
-That work shows that the piecewise-constant extensions of the identities on the approximation graphs converge in the weak* sense to a constant function on the gasket.
+In particular, \cite{CKF20} describes its structure on Sierpiński gasket graphs under various sinked boundary conditions, where one or more corner vertices are the designated sink vertices and \cite{KSHW24} gives a recursive characterization of the identity on the approximating graphs for normal boundary conditions, where each of the three corner vertices is connected by two edges to the sink vertex.
+In the current paper, we focus on the scaling limit of the sandpile identity on the approximation graphs of the Sierpiński gasket, previously studied in \cite{KSH26}, where it is shown that the piecewise-constant extensions of the identities converge in the weak* sense to a constant function on the gasket.
 However, the structure of the identity is lost under the weak* topology.
 Here, we propose a different notion of limit by convolving the sandpile identity with the stopped Green's function.
 This approach retains the identity’s structure and addresses a question raised in \cite{KSH26}.
 We now present our main result.
 Formal definitions of the objects in the statement are deferred to Section \ref{sec:prelim}.

 \begin{theorem} Let $\mathsf{id}_n$ be the identity of the sandpile group of the $n$-th approximation graph $SG_n$ of the Sierpi\'nski gasket $SG$, for $n\in \mathbb{N}$.
-Denote by $g_n$ the Green function of the simple random walk on $SG_n$ stopped at the corners, and let $G$ be the Green function on the Sierpi\'nski gasket $SG$. \begin{enumerate}[label=(I\arabic*)] \item The function $g_n*\mathsf{id}_n$ grows asymptotically as $5^n$, and for all $x\in SG$ we have \item The second order term of $g_n*\mathsf{id}_n$ is given by the graph distance to the corners of $SG_n$
+Denote by $g_n$ the Green function of the simple random walk on $SG_n$ stopped at the corners, and let $G$ be the Green function with Dirichlet boundary conditions on the corner vertices on the Sierpi\'nski gasket $SG$. \begin{enumerate}[label=(I\arabic*)] \item The function $g_n*\mathsf{id}_n$ grows asymptotically as $5^n$, and for all $x\in SG$ we have \item The second order term of $g_n*\mathsf{id}_n$ is given by the graph distance to the corners of $SG_n$